 A qualified doctor will interpret your results.

-Do the winter months leave you feeling a little blue?
-Then our new range of Tiredness and Fatigue Checks could be just what you need!
+Do the winter months leave you feeling a little blue and under the weather?

 As the nights draw in and the weather gets colder, our mood can take a hit, and many of us find ourselves feeling rather tired and gloomy, but why is this?

 Within the brain, neurotransmitters are chemical messengers which control the communication between the brain and the rest of the body.
 Serotonin is an important neurotransmitter involved in mood regulation, memory function and appetite control.
 Low levels of serotonin can lead to low mood and depression.
 There are many different things that can cause low levels of serotonin including high levels of the hormone cortisol which is produced during times of stress, hormonal imbalances, lack of exercise, low blood sugar levels and a deficiency in the B vitamins B6 and B12 which are required for the synthesis of serotonin.
 Food products high in B vitamins include poultry, fish, wholegrain cereals and leafy green vegetables.